 Also, try ditching your salad dressing.
 Extra virgin olive oil (rich in omega-3) and balsamic vinegar is a much healthier option.

 So what’s the connection between a healthy heart and healthy eyes?
 Our eyes are vascular, so it is essential to have a heart-healthy diet to keep blood vessels healthy.
 Minuscule capillaries provide the retina with nutrients and oxygen.
 The blood vessels that supply the eye with nutrients and blood are so small, that almost any fatty deposits can cause a blocked vein.

 Cholesterol can break away from arteries and pass through the bloodstream and into your eyes.
 They will find a spot in one of the retina’s arteries, which is never a good thing.
 Remember that what you are putting in your body directly correlates to the quality of your eyesight.

 Your Diet and Your Vision

-By eating highly-processed, store bought foods that are high in saturated fats, like red meat, fatty dairy products and fried foods, we are putting our eyes at risk of developing macular degeneration.
+By eating highly processed, store-bought foods that are high in saturated fats, like red meat, fatty dairy products, and fried foods, we are putting our eyes at risk of developing macular degeneration.
 This is because saturated fats and cholesterol have the power to cause plaque buildup on the macular vessels and slow down the blood flow in the eyes.

-So, eating a lot of monounsaturated or polyunsaturated fats, in addition to linoleic acid that are found in junk foods like potato chips, margarine, commercially-prepared cookies and cakes, and french fries can really damage your eye health and vision.
+So, eating a lot of monounsaturated or polyunsaturated fats should be avoided.
+In addition to linoleic acid that is found in junk foods like potato chips, margarine, commercially-prepared cookies, and cakes, you should also avoid french fries, which can really damage your eye health and vision.